AvinashCheeranjie/Drawing-Shapes-in-turtlesim/README.md

 ## Installing the Custom Package

-This ROS 2 package controls the turtle in turtlesim to draw a circle.
+This ROS 2 package controls the turtle in turtlesim to draw a circle automatically.

 1. Clone and Build the package: